Page 16 of 17

 st-andrews-church-boxford-14-sept-2011-1600

 Our ancient Grade II* listed church is situated at the heart of the village on the banks of the River Lambourn.
 The churchyard is separated from a small village green and war memorial, on the Newbury to Leckhampstead Road, by a brick and flint wall and oak lych-gate, built to mark the Millennium.
 At the rear of the church, on the riverbank, the Peace Garden can be found, a wonderful spot for quiet reflection.
 We hope you will join us for worship and/or visit the church to enjoy the building in its peaceful and attractive surroundings.
 During the week you may find the church locked for which we apologise but sadly this is done for security.
-For the key please ring the verger Joy Appleton on 07900620931 .
+For the key please ring Joy Appleton on 07900620931 .

 The 3R’s Project